 TLDR: to record your music, or covers, or engineering them, when you provide detailed materials, or guidelines (for improvising).
 More on what files to provide for a session HERE.

 Further clarification about different kinds of services, using the same instrument as example:

-- If you have a song, and you wish a trumpet player to solo in a section, that's improvising, and it's possible on subscription based recording sessions.
+- If you have a song, and you wish a trumpet player to solo in a section, that's improvising, and it's possible on membership based recording sessions.

-- If you have a song, and you want the trumpet player to create trumpet stacks to go along with sax and trombone, that's arranging, and it's not possible on subscription based recording sessions.
-Arranging is available as add-ons to your subscription.
+- If you have a song, and you want the trumpet player to create trumpet stacks to go along with sax and trombone, that's arranging, and it's not possible on membership based recording sessions.
+Arranging is available as add-ons to your membership.

 A song typically has a melody (that you've come up with/created) and a harmony (chords that you've also created) to go with that melody.
 This melody (and chords that go with it) is usually divided into sections.
 Most typically, a verse, a bridge and a chorus, which may or may not repeat a few times and in different orders (and eventually with different lyrics).
 You can think of most songs you know, and you'll see that they almost always comply to this, in one way or another.
 In some cases, apart from a melody that is being sung, there's also a melody in one of the instruments, which is also fundamental to the song.
 A good example of this is Guns N' Roses' "Sweet Child O' Mine": the first thing you hear is not a voice singing a melody but a guitar playing a melody.
 This melody defines the entire song just as much as what the singer later on sings.